-Christina Crawford claimed that her mother was a sadistic parent.
+Christina Crawford famously claimed in "Mommie Dearest" that her mother was a sadistic parent.
 But those closest to Joan Crawford disagreed.

 Joan Crawford was one of the biggest American movie stars of all time, but her daughter Christina Crawford claimed that the glamorous facade hid a cruel and sadistic personality.
 Where does the truth lay?

 Go behind the story of “Mommie Dearest” and one of the most infamous families in Hollywood history.

 Joan Crawford’s New York Times obituary stated that, “Miss Crawford was a quintessential superstar—an epitome of timeless glamour who personified for decades the dreams and disappointments of American women.”

 Indeed, during her nearly five-decade career, Joan Crawford starred in some of the most widely-praised films of her time.
 She received an Academy Award for Best Actress in a Leading Role in 1946 for her portrayal as a hardworking mother trying to provide for an ungrateful daughter in Mildred Pierce.

 30 years later, Christina Crawford revealed how Joan’s life had imitated art in ways her legions of fans could never have envisioned.

 Christina Crawford was the eldest of Joan’s adopted children.
 Unable to have any children of her own, the actress adopted Christina in 1939, followed by Christopher in 1943, and two twin daughters, Catherine and Cynthia, in 1947.
 Joan Crawford had attempted to adopt a child prior to Christina, but he was reclaimed by his birth mother.

 Although five children saved from abandonment and brought in by one of the world’s biggest actresses may have seemed like a real-life fairytale, Christina Crawford claimed it was nothing less than a nightmare.